HimoriK/book/src/ch01-03-hello-cargo.md

 Most Rust projects use Cargo, including within this book.
 Cargo comes installed with Rust if you used the official installers discussed in the [“Installation”][installation]<!-- ignore --> section.
-If you installed Rust through some other means, check whether Cargo is installed by entering the following in your terminal:
+Check whether Cargo is installed by entering the following in your terminal:

 ```console
 $ cargo --version